MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

         }
 ```

-Closed to Departure with MinLos.
-State `1` is sent with specified minLos.
-If `minLos` is not met, then should be treated as closed to departure.
+##### Closed to Departure with minLos and maxLos

+State `1` is sent with specified minLos and/or maxLos.
+If `minLos` and/or `maxLos` is not met, then the restriction should be treated as closed to departure.

 ```javascript
 {